 Now you're ready to ask for consent and see how this information is stored in visitors' profiles.

-Employ CCPA consent objectives in your marketing campaigns
+Employ CCPA/CPRA consent objectives in your marketing campaigns

 As you activate your marketing campaigns, your consented objectives are stored as profile properties, which you can use for segmentation.